The Robens Icefall Pro 600 is a warm sleeping bag with the new MicroThermo Ball insulation - a potential replacement for down.

-There are some fantastic synthetic fillings available, and the latest is the new MicroThermo Ball filling.
+Some fantastic synthetic fillings are available; the latest is the new MicroThermo Ball filling.
 An artificial filling that has some of the good properties of down.
-But why is down so good for sleeping bags?
+But why is down so suitable for sleeping bags?

 Benefits of Down Sleeping Bags

 Down is the fluffy under feathers, typically from ducks or geese.
-Nature has evolved these feathers to be fantastic insulators by trapping tiny pockets of air.
+Nature has evolved these feathers into fantastic insulators by trapping tiny air pockets.

 And no matter how much you squash the features, they tend to spring back.